How to Use a Tennis Ball to Calm Plantar Fasciitis Pain

 - Sit down on a chair, and while keeping your back straight, place the tennis ball under the sole of your foot.

 - Gently apply pressure to the ball, pushing your foot to the ground and slowly moving forward and backward.
-This should move the ball from your toes to your heel.
+You should move the ball from your toes to your heel.

 - Roll your foot on the ball for 30 seconds, then repeat with the other foot.

-- Repeat twice a day for three or four days, until the pain is lessened.
+- Repeat twice a day for three or four days or until the pain is lessened.

 How to do it